modelfoxdotdev/modelfox/languages/python/README.md

 ## Notes

-- Tangram for Python requires pip 20.3 or later, which includes support for [PEP 600](https://www.python.org/dev/peps/pep-0600/).
-This is necessary to correctly install tangram's native extension.
-If you are using an earlier python version, you may see the error "Could not find a version that satisfies the requirement tangram" when you attempt to `pip install tangram`.
+- ModelFox for Python requires pip 20.3 or later, which includes support for [PEP 600](https://www.python.org/dev/peps/pep-0600/).
+This is necessary to correctly install modelfox's native extension.
+If you are using an earlier python version, you may see the error "Could not find a version that satisfies the requirement modelfox" when you attempt to `pip install modelfox`.
 To resolve this, you should upgrade pip to version 20.3 or later.